 Remember: When you’re putting less than 20% down on a home, your monthly property taxes and fire insurance terms are required to be built into your monthly mortgage payment, and you’ll likely pay private mortgage insurance, too.
 Some lenders might offer an alternative option called lender-paid mortgage insurance — where the lender actually pays the monthly PMI, despite not using 20% down to purchase a home.
 Make sure to do your homework, and talk to your lender so you know what your options are.

 Of course, it’s always important to have your credit in the best shape possible.
 Before you start your home search, give yourself time to work on your credit so that you can qualify for better rates.
 Check your free annual credit reports for errors or any problems that could be hurting your credit scores.
-Using free tools on Credit.com can also help you identify problems with your credit that you can work on in order to raise your scores — and you also get two free credit scores updated monthly, which can help you track your progress.
+Using free tools on Credit.com can also help you identify problems with your credit that you can work on in order to raise your scores — and you also get two free credit scores updated every 14 days, which can help you track your progress.

 More on Mortgages and Homebuying: